GrosvenorTechnology/OemAccessApi/documentation/BootConfiguration/Overview.md

 only be enabled when recommended by GTL developer support.
 Current options include:

 - **EventContentExtension** - Extends the event content for correlated events.
+- **TimeTableEndAdjustment [>=1.0.19635]** - Adds one minute to the end of transitions, allows the use of transitions such as 09:00->17:59 instead of the normal 09:00->18:00.
+This only works when times are used in the HH:mm format, using HH:MM:ss will not have the intended results.

 ## Network

-[optional] Configure if the device should use a dhcp or static IP address.
+[optional] Configure if the device should use a DHCP or static IP address.
 The device will default to DHCP.

 TODO: static network config to be added.